 When is the next General Election?

-Fixed term Parliaments were originally introduced in Britain as a consequence of the Liberal Democrat and Conservative coalition between 2010-15.
+Fixed term Parliaments were introduced in Britain as a consequence of the Liberal Democrat and Conservative coalition between 2010-15.
 The measure, and in particular its two thirds majority requirement, were designed to support a degree of certainty in the coalition’s tenure.

 In 2017, the House of Commons supported an early election through the first mechanism detailed above.
 There were 522 votes in favour of a General Election and only 13 against.

-It subsequently turned out to be possible to call a General Election using a simple majority by passing a separate Act of Parliament.
+In 2019, it subsequently turned out to be possible to call a General Election using a simple majority by passing a separate Act of Parliament.
 This is how the 2019 election was called in the form of the Early Parliamentary General Election Act (2019).
 This passed through the Commons with the support of 438 MPs, with 181 abstentions, and 20 votes against.

+In normal circumstances, he probabilities are for an election to be held in the Spring.
 Only three of the fourteen UK elections held in the last fifty years (February 1974, October 1974, and December 2019) have not been held in the Spring (ie: between March and June).

 A full Parliamentary term in the United Kingdom can last up to five years.
+That is the longest that the country can go, without an election.

 In the 40 years, prior to the Fixed-term Parliaments Act, if the governing party was ahead in the polls it has tended to schedule an election in the Spring after four years.
 This happened under the Conservatives in 1983 and 1987, and under Labour in 2001 and 2005.